themaninderkaur/retro-tank-game/README.md

-# 8-Bit Tank Game
+# Retro Tank Game

 ## Overview

-Welcome to the 8-Bit Tank Game!
+Welcome to the Retro Tank Game!
 This is a classic 2-player arcade-style game where each player controls a tank and tries to shoot the other player.
 The game ends when one player's hearts are depleted.

 ## Controls